 Requirement CS-4.
 CSRs shall conform to the page limits specified in the CSR Structure and Page Limits table, below.
-A page quota larger than that in the Step 1 proposal has been allotted to accommodate an expected greater maturity of detail in sections F through H, plus E/PO plans and Phase B plan.
+A page quota larger than that in the Step 1 proposal has been allotted to accommodate an expected greater maturity of detail in sections F through H, plus Phase B plan.
 In Sections F - J of the CSR, two extra pages each are allotted for each separate science instrument and two extra pages each are allotted for each separate flight element (e.g., cruise element, landed element, sample return element, and additional spacecraft).
 Five extra pages are allotted for a Student Collaboration (SC) if one is proposed.
-Pages allocated for the E/PO plan and any proposed SC shall not be used for any other purpose.
+Pages allocated for any proposed SC shall not be used for any other purpose.
 Every side of a page upon which printing would appear will count against the page limits unless specifically exempted.
 Each foldout page will count as two pages against the page limits unless specifically exempted (e.g., cost tables required in Sections J and K).